EP020: Ways You Can Stay Safe at the Grocery Store

 Jessica and Shayna go over hand washing techniques, and how to decontaminate your household after a trip outside

-Jessica: Yeah and then, you know, now you have everything on the clean side, but your hands are dirty so you're gonna want to wash your hands, and Ellen has a great video on handwashing so you're going to want to go ahead and follow that.
+Jessica: Yeah.
+And then now, you have everything on the clean side, but your hands are dirty so you're gonna want to wash your hands, and Ellen has a great video on handwashing so you're going to want to go ahead and follow that.
 If you have nails like me, a really good idea is to have a dedicated nail brush and that's what I have.
 You can get toothbrushes at the grocery store for like under $1 and I have one for jewelry and I have one for my fingernails and I make sure to scrub underneath my nails especially if I've been outside because a lot of gunk can live under your nails and under dirty nails so I clean that and then I also sterilize my brush afterwards.
-I'm using, you know, cleaning chemicals, I dip it in some cleaning chemicals and it's all good to go for the next time.
+I'm using cleaning chemicals, I dip it in some cleaning chemicals and it's all good to go for the next time.
 But once your hands are all clean, and you haven't touched any of the cupboards and you haven't touched anything else so those guys are good is only half has come in contact with you and your loved one’s germs so go ahead and put everything away and now it's time for the really fun part is wiping down everything that you've touched so you may remember that on that dirty side, you have possibly a cell phone, probably a cell phone.
 You have your car keys, you have -

 Shayna: Your cards, probably.